 So whenever any Baptist Church abandons or ignores any of the Baptist Distinctives, it is a church of a different stripe.
 It is NO LONGER A BAPTIST CHURCH.

 For example, the first distinctive has to do with the Authority of Scripture.
-In most Baptist Church doctrinal statements will be found the phrase, “The Bible is the final authority in all matters of belief and practice.” (that means, not only what we believe but also, what we do.)
+In most Baptist Church, doctrinal statements will be found the phrase, “The Bible is the final authority in all matters of belief and practice.” (that means, not only what we believe but also, what we do.)
 Those are great words but do we believe them?
-Do we always consult the Bible in all matters of church polity, programs, purposes, and practices.
+Do we always consult the Bible in all matters of church polity, programs, purposes, and practices?

 How about that second distinctive about the Autonomy of the Local Church?
 That means that although the local church is accountable to God for everything it does, all human authority for governance lies within the local body; baptist churches are governed by their members.
 Whenever that authority is usurped by dictatorial leaders or handed over to a hierarchy, it is no longer autonomous.

-Baptist churches are comprised of Saved, Baptised Members.
+Baptist churches are comprised of saved, baptized members.
 I know it is increasingly popular with many churches to de-emphasize membership today.
 Some have suggested that we need to “tear down the fences” (figuratively speaking) and make our churches more attractive and friendly to the outsiders.
 After all, membership is restrictive and controlling, and baptism is too ritualistic and divisive.
 What is important is fellowship.
 So they let them in, get them connected and involved in hopes that maybe they will somehow get saved by assimilation.
-But that is not what God’s Word says (there's that pesky first distinctive) about His Church.
+But that is not what God’s Word says (oops, there's that pesky first distinctive) about His Church.